djmitche/food.v.igoro.us/_recipes/potato-bagels.md

 # To Do

 * These came out a bit burned and overboiled (they have that waterlogged feel to them).
 I'm thinking that the boiling basically needs to be a quick scalding?
 * The last time I made these, they weren't burned or overboiled, but the bread structure doesn't survive the boiling very well -- they end up wrinkled and flat.
 I think they need a lot more kneading (so they don't get so fragile after their shaping rise) and something to give them some additional ovenspring (perhaps more water?)
-I also just moved most of the ingredients into the biga for a more flavorful experience. --[|Dustin](user-dustin.html) 21:19, 23 Nov 2005 (CST)
+I also just moved most of the ingredients into the biga for a more flavorful experience.
 # Ingredients

 ## Biga=